-New raw message delivery support is added to endpoints of type SQS Queue and HTTP(S).
-Deliveries to Email and SMS endpoints will behave the same independent of the “RawMessageDelivery” property.
+Raw message delivery support is supported with SQS and HTTP(S) endpoints.
+Deliveries to Lambda, email, and SMS endpoints will behave the same independent of the “RawMessageDelivery” property.

 When raw-formatted messages are delivered to HTTP/s endpoints, the message body will be included in the body of the HTTP POST.

 SNS Mobile Push lets you use Simple Notification Service (SNS) to deliver push notifications to Apple, Google, Fire OS, and Windows devices, as well as Android devices in China with Baidu Cloud Push.
 With push notifications, an installed mobile application can notify its users immediately by popping a notification about an event, without opening the application.
 For example, if you install a sports app and enable push notifications, the app can send you the latest score of your favorite team even if the app isn’t running.
 The notification appears on your device, and when you acknowledge it, the app launches to display more information.
 Users’ experiences are similar to receiving an SMS, but with enhanced functionality and at a fraction of the cost.